AliRizaSevgili/grc-enterprise-risk-program/README.md

 ## Overview

-This project presents the design of an enterprise Governance, Risk, and Compliance (GRC) program for a live e-commerce platform inspired by [Heart Pottery Studios](https://www.heartpotterystudios.com/).
+This project presents the design of an enterprise Governance, Risk, and Compliance (GRC) program for a live e-commerce platform.

 The objective was to establish a structured and practical approach to identifying, assessing, prioritizing, and governing risks across multiple domains, including cybersecurity, operational, compliance, third-party, data, and governance.